 In addition, any alleged serious misconduct that could result in the termination of an employee should also also trigger a workplace investigation.

 What is serious misconduct?

-Serious misconduct is conduct that is wilful or deliberate and that is inconsistent with the continuation of an employment contract.
+According to the Fair Work Act, serious misconduct is conduct that is wilful or deliberate and that is inconsistent with the continuation of the employment contract.

 - intoxication at work

 - refusal to carry out lawful and reasonable instructions

 Serious misconduct is also conduct that causes serious and imminent risk to the health and safety of a person, or to the reputation, viability or profitability of your business.